noc2spam/JSEmailAutoComplete/README.md

 # JSEmailAutoComplete
 **Inline Autocomplete solution for html text inputs written in pure Javascript.**

 Originally started with https://github.com/10w042/email-autocomplete .
-This needed to be ported into a Vanilla JS.
+This needed to be ported into Vanilla JS.
 So I ended up rewriting it.

 This script also supports forms that are hidden on page load, or added to the DOM later.
 To load this script, first include the plugin JS: